Fomode3D/Documentation-1/docs/source/developers/preparation-step.rst

 =========================

 .. warning::
-    If you have versions of eosio.cdt prior to 1.3.0 installed on your system, please, uninstall before proceeding.
+    If you have versions of eosio.cdt prior to 1.3.0 installed on your system, please uninstall before proceeding.

 Ubuntu 16.04/18.04
 ------------------